crest-summit/summit-docs/docs/index.md

 ![Pre-Award Associate Listed in Proposal](./images/Ind_PreAward.jpg)

-To report an error message email a copy of the message with the proposal ID to summithelp@vt.edu
+To report an error message, email a copy of the message with the proposal ID to summithelp@vt.edu

 # Video Tutorials
 Access short 2 - 5 minutes videos showing how to use specific functions in Summit.